dprg/2025_git_talk/README.md

 ![Image of local and remote repos](images/Repos1.drawio.png)

+- Git tracks diffs between versions - it doesn't keep a complete (or partial) copy of the directory tree between versions (except for binary files).
+  - Keeps incremental commit sizes small.
+- Git can track binary files like schematics, 3D models, and other binary files.

 ## Why use git + github?

 Robotics centrally includes software/firmware.
 You need to use proper